 CheckMyFile is a UK credit reporting service that collates information from the four most popular Credit Referencing Agencies (CRAs).

-You may come across this service when applying for a mortgage, asking for an indicative lending quote, or when looking into your credit score.
+You may come across this service when applying for a commercial mortgage, asking for an indicative lending quote, or when looking into your credit score.

 Revolution Finance Brokers have created this guide to explain the service and how it works.

 CheckMyFile uses data from the largest UK CRAs.
 These are: